 - Protocol Port: Enter the protocol type and port for the client to access TencentDB for Redis.
 You can view the port information in the Private IPv4 Address in the Network Info section on the Instance Details page.
 The default port is 6379.
 If the access protocol is TCP, you can enter

 - Policy: Allow or Reject.
 Allow is selected by default.

-- Allow: traffic to this port is allowed.
+- Allow: Access requests of this port are allowed.

 - Click Complete.

 Step 3.
 Bind the security group to a database instance

 Currently, security groups can be configured only for TencentDB for Redis instances in VPC.

 - Log in to the TencentDB for Redis console.

 - Above the Instance List on the right, select the region.

 - In the instance list, find the target instance.